11 most charming coastal towns in New England: Maine, Massachusetts, and more

 When you think of New England vacations, you’re probably thinking of one of these adorable coastal towns.
 While each has their special touch, every one offers gorgeous water views, rows of clapboard Colonials and bungalow-style Capes, and no shortage of walk-up ice cream windows and seafood shacks for hungry travelers.
 Don’t miss these seaside villages and coastal towns on your next New England family getaway

-AT THE WATER’S EDGE: 16 Best Lake Resorts in the U.S. for Families
+AT THE WATER’S EDGE: 16 best lake resorts in the U.S. for families

 1. Bar Harbor, Maine